Mathnasium vs Kumon Comparison – Which is Best

 If your child needs help with both math and reading, Kumon is the better option for the two.
-It’s the only one that offers both at the same location.
+It’s the only one that offers both at the exact location.
 Kumon is also slightly less expensive and has a more flexible schedule.
-However, it sends extra homework to the student and isn’t as flexible in terms of how the curriculum is taught.
+However, it sends extra homework to the student and isn’t as flexible regarding how the curriculum is taught.

 Why We Recommend Learner Instead

 A common theme amongst many of the reviews for Learner is that there is a surplus of examples where tutors helped their students learn by adjusting their teaching methods.
-Whether it’s by infusing more positivity into their tutoring, allowing the student to solve the problem on their own, or simplifying the learning process, Learner employs many world-class tutors who are pedagogy experts and comfortable customizing their lesson plans to suit the student’s own pace and deliver in the student’s preferred learning style.
+Whether it’s by infusing more positivity into their tutoring, allowing the student to solve the problem independently, simplifying the learning process, etc., like the other two platforms, Leaner employs many world-class tutors who are pedagogy experts and are comfortable customizing their lesson plans to suit the student’s own pace and deliver in the student’s preferred learning style.